gogo2464/gogo-s-blog-cpe/content/from-0-to-crypto-by-projects/episode-2-proof-demonstration.md

 ## I - Identify

+In a previous [article](https://gogo2464.github.io/gogo-s-blog-cpe/from-0-to-buffer-overflow-by-projects/episode-2-guessing-source-code-reverse-engineering-program/), I read the source code of a program from the executable.
+The goal of this new article is to audit the logic behind the math algorithm that supposed to avoid to make someone reverse the modification of the password.
+The password modification algorithm provided by the previous article work is available at this [url](https://codeberg.org/gogo/viegenere-cisco-proprietary-algorythm-decompiled-from-packet-tracer).

 According to the documentation and as it is mentionned that type 7 is an hashing algorithm.

 A secure hash algorithm is an hash algorithm so that for any function hash that transform the original (plaintext) value $ hased = H(plain) $ there does not exist a function $ rev(hashed) $ so that $ rev(hashed) = plain $.